ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 ### Evaluation

-The evaluation of the mapping methods is based on the comparison of the SSH reconstructions with the *independent* Saral/AltiKa along-track dataset as well as surface drifters velocities.
+The mapping methods are evaluated against independent data using two approaches:Firstly, the ocean surface topography reconstruction is compared with indepen dent data from Saral/AltiKa altimeter.
+Secondly, the surface currents are assessed by comparing them to the surface drifter velocities.

 ## Data processing